Helen Ball

 Shel Banks

 Shel Banks is an UK-based IBCLC, specialising in the unsettled baby with symptoms of colic, reflux, allergy and faltering weight.
 She also works in the NHS as well as working and volunteering for various national and international organisations in the world of infant feeding and early parenting.
 She was involved in 3 x infant feeding-focussed NICE Guidelines - including NG75 on Faltering weight in Infants and Young Children.
-In addition, Shel is Clinical Director for the mobile app Anya app, working to support improved pregnancy, parenting and infant feeding outcomes for families everywhere.
+In addition, Shel is clinical director for the mobile app - Anya, working to support improved pregnancy, parenting and infant feeding outcomes for families everywhere.
 Shel is currently undertaking her doctoral study on supporting parents of unsettled babies with colic, reflux and allergy, through the Maternal and Infant Nutrition and Nurture (MAINN) Group at the University of Central Lancashire (UCLAN), UK.
 She is the author of the book Why Formula Feeding Matters (2022).

 Kumi O Kuroda